iron-software/IronPdfJava.Examples/how-to/java-print-pdf-tutorial/README.md

 IronPDF is a Java library designed for generating, editing, and converting PDF documents.
 It builds on the capabilities of the [IronPDF C# .NET library](https://ironpdf.com/), which facilitates similar functionalities for the .NET environment.

-With IronPDF, Java developers can manage PDF files effortlessly, abstracting away the intricacies of PDF internals.
+With IronPDF, Java developers can manage PDF files, abstracting away the intricacies of PDF internals.
 It supports essential PDF functionalities including the creation of new documents, content addition, text formatting, and the merging and splitting of PDF files.

 The library also excels in converting HTML, CSS, and JavaScript into PDFs, simplifying the creation of PDFs from web content or HTML templates.
 Moreover, it facilitates the printing of these documents.